 I love doing research.
-In the Terror Birds I have a sniveling, grotesquely ugly bad guy who has a variety of "people" on his team, including two women who are empathic sisters.
+I have a sniveling, grotesquely ugly bad guy who has a variety of "people" on his team, including two women who are empathic sisters.
 Their brains can only work in unison with the other's.
-I wanted them to be exotically beautiful, unusual, and mysterious.
-I began my search looking for women in headdresses.
-And this is what I found.
-I call them Veenoks, if you read below you will see why.
-(It was interesting to me how much these resemble patterns from Native American headdresses.)

 Interviewer: "Sir William, we understand that the Assembly chose you, above all other agents, to defeat that enormous space monster, Chi' Pequel.
 You were a trash barge pilot before this time, why would they choose you?
 And how does it fit with your new assignment?"

-In the first of the Sir William & Mac Life Without Slippers Series, Terror Birds, the evil ice queen, Bax, is trying out her new ship's capabilities to freeze, and her favorite part, explode.
+In the first of the Sir William & Mac Life Without Slippers Series, The Mac, the evil ice queen, Bax, is trying out her new ship's capabilities to freeze, and her favorite part, explode.

 This is a quote from Sir William as he talks to the Assembly of Fidea about Bax: